-John Montgomery Service Leaders is distinctive to Dickinson College as a program for students committed to making significant contributions as members of the Dickinson College and Carlisle communities.
-John Montgomery was one of the three original founders and a US congressman.
-A significant leader in the military, government, and community; Colonel Montgomery was a strong advocate for the connection of the community and college as Dickinson College was formed in 1783.
+John Montgomery Service Leaders is distinctive to Dickinson as a program for students committed to making significant contributions as members of the Dickinson and Carlisle communities.
+John Montgomery was one of the three original founders and a U.S. congressman.
+A significant leader in the military, government and community, Col. Montgomery was a strong advocate for connection between the community and college when Dickinson College was formed in 1783.

-Today students live out Montgomery's vision through this program with the three hallmarks of in-depth community engagement, leadership and awareness, and academic connections.
-These hallmarks provide opportunities to build bridges as engaged citizens equipping students to be life-long learners and leaders within their community while in Carlisle and beyond.
+Today, students live out Montgomery's vision through the program's three hallmarks: in-depth community engagement, leadership and awareness and academic connections.
+These hallmarks provide opportunities to build bridges as engaged citizens, equipping students to be lifelong learners and leaders in their communities in Carlisle and beyond.

 Developmental Service Levels